By the end of this section, you will be able to:

 That decision was overturned in 2003 in Lawrence v.
 Texas, which invalidated state laws that criminalized sodomy.

 The state and national governments still have leeway to regulate sexual morality to some degree; “anything goes” is not the law of the land, even for actions that are consensual.
+The Supreme Court has declined to strike down laws in a few states that outlaw the sale of vibrators and other sex toys.
 Prostitution remains illegal in every state except in certain rural counties in Nevada; both polygamy (marriage to more than one other person) and bestiality (sex with animals) are illegal everywhere.
 And, as we saw earlier, the states may regulate obscene materials and, in certain situations, material that may be harmful to minors or otherwise indecent; to this end, states and localities have sought to ban or regulate the production, distribution, and sale of pornography.

 Privacy of Communications and Property

-Another example of heightened modern era privacy concerns is the recognition that society is under pervasive surveillance.
-Monitoring the public used to be dificult.
-During the Cold War, regimes in the Soviet bloc employed millions of people as domestic spies and informants to suppress internal dissent through constant public monitoring.
-This was expensive in required human and monetary capital and proved remarkably ineffective.
-Groups like the East German Stasi and the Romanian Securitate were unable to suppress popular uprisings undermining communist one-party rule in most of those countries in the late 1980s.
+Another example of heightened concerns about privacy in the modern era is the reality that society is under pervasive surveillance.
+In the past, monitoring the public was difficult at best.
+During the Cold War, regimes in the Soviet bloc employed millions of people as domestic spies and informants in an effort to suppress internal dissent through constant monitoring of the general public.
+Not only was this effort extremely expensive in terms of the human and monetary capital it required, but it also proved remarkably ineffective.
+Groups like the East German Stasi and the Romanian Securitate were unable to suppress the popular uprisings that undermined communist one-party rule in most of those countries in the late 1980s.

 Technology has now made it much easier to track and monitor people.
 Police cars and roadways are equipped with cameras that can photograph the license plate of every passing car or truck and record it in a database; while allowing police to recover stolen vehicles and catch fleeing suspects, this data can also be used to track the movements of law-abiding citizens.
 But law enforcement officials don’t even have to go to this much work; millions of car and truck drivers pay tolls electronically without stopping at toll booths thanks to transponders attached to their vehicles, which can be read by scanners well away from any toll road or bridge to monitor traffic flow or any other purpose.
 The pervasive use of GPS (Global Positioning System) raises similar issues.

 Even pedestrians and cyclists are relatively easy to track today.
-Cameras pointed at sidewalks and roadways can employ facial recognition software to identify people.
-Most people carry smartphones that constantly report their location to the nearest cell phone tower and broadcast a beacon signal to nearby wireless hotspots and Bluetooth devices.
-Police can set up a small Stingray device that identifies and tracks all cell phones that attempt to connect to it within a radius of several thousand feet.
+Cameras pointed at sidewalks and roadways can employ facial recognition software to identify people as they walk or bike around a city.
+Many people carry smartphones that constantly report their location to the nearest cell phone tower and broadcast a beacon signal to nearby wireless hotspots and Bluetooth devices.
+Police can set up a small device called a Stingray that identifies and tracks all cell phones that attempt to connect to it within a radius of several thousand feet.
 With the right software, law enforcement and criminals can remotely activate a phone’s microphone and camera, effectively planting a bug in someone’s pocket without the person even knowing it.

-These are not just gimmicks in a bad science fiction movie; businesses and governments have openly admitted they are using these methods.
-Research shows that even metadata—information about the messages we send and the calls we make and receive, such as time, location, sender, and recipient but excluding their content—can reveal much to governments and businesses.
-Even when information is collected in anonymously it can often be traced back to individuals, since people travel and communicate in largely predictable patterns.
+These aren’t just gimmicks in a bad science fiction movie; businesses and governments have openly admitted they are using these methods.
+Research shows that even metadata—information about the messages we send and the calls we make and receive, such as time, location, sender, and recipient but excluding their content—can tell governments and businesses a lot about what someone is doing.
+Even when this information is collected in an anonymous way, it is often still possible to trace it back to specific individuals, since people travel and communicate in largely predictable patterns.

-Drones (small preprogrammed or remotely piloted aircraft) are becoming the next frontier of privacy issues.
+The next frontier of privacy issues may well be the increased use of drones, small preprogrammed or remotely piloted aircraft.
 Drones can fly virtually undetected and monitor events from overhead.
-They can peek into fenced backyards and monitor activity inside houses and other buildings using infrared cameras.
-The Fourth Amendment was written in an era when finding out what was going on in someone’s home meant either going inside or peeking through a window; applying its protections today, when seeing into someone’s house can be as easy as viewing a remote computer screen, is no longer simple.
+They can peek into backyards surrounded by fences, and using infrared cameras they can monitor activity inside houses and other buildings.
+The Fourth Amendment was written in an era when finding out what was going on in someone’s home meant either going inside or peeking through a window; applying its protections today, when seeing into someone’s house can be as easy as looking at a computer screen miles away, is no longer simple.

-In the United States, many civil liberties advocates are concerned that laws such as the USA PATRIOT Act (i.e., Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act), passed weeks after the 9/11 attacks in 2001, have given the federal government too much power by making it easy for officials to seek and obtain search warrants or in some cases to bypass warrant requirements altogether.
-Critics argue that the Patriot Act has largely been used to prosecute ordinary criminals, in particular drug dealers, rather than the intended terrorists.
+In the United States, many advocates of civil liberties are concerned that laws such as the USA PATRIOT Act (i.e., Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act), passed weeks after the 9/11 attacks in 2001, have given the federal government too much power by making it easy for officials to seek and obtain search warrants or, in some cases, to bypass warrant requirements altogether.
+Critics have argued that the Patriot Act has largely been used to prosecute ordinary criminals, in particular drug dealers, rather than terrorists as intended.
 Most European countries, at least on paper, have opted for laws that protect against such government surveillance, perhaps mindful of past experience with communist and fascist regimes.
 European countries also tend to have stricter laws limiting the collection, retention, and use of private data by companies, which makes it harder for governments to obtain and use that data.
-Most recently, the battle between Apple Inc. and the National Security Agency (NSA) over whether Apple should allow the government access to key encrypted information has intensified this debate.
+Most recently, the battle between Apple Inc. and the National Security Agency (NSA) over whether Apple should allow the government access to key information that is encrypted has made the discussion of this tradeoff salient once again.

 Several groups lobby the government, such as The Electronic Frontier Foundation and The Electronic Privacy Information Center, on issues related to privacy in the information age, particularly on the Internet.

-The courts continue to define the interrelationship of constitutional amendments over time.
+The interrelationship of constitutional amendments continues to be settled through key court cases over time.
 Because it was not explicitly laid out in the Constitution, privacy rights required clarification through public laws and court precedents.
 Important cases addressing the right to privacy relate to abortion, sexual behavior, internet activity, and the privacy of personal texts and cell phone calls.
-Where we draw the line between privacy and public safety is an ongoing discussion and the courts are a significant player.
+The place where we draw the line between privacy and public safety is an ongoing discussion in which the courts are a significant player.

 - In which areas do you think people’s rights and liberties are at risk of government intrusion?
 Why?
 Which solutions would you propose?